samrith-s/parcel-plugin-structurize/README.md

 ## Why?

-Currently, Parcel builds everything for production in a flat structure.
+Currently, Parcel builds everything in a flat structure.
 Sometimes, we might need a particular structure or might just prefer having a structure in the build folder.

-This plugin runs only in `build` and let's you organize your scripts, styles and assets into folders.
+This plugin runs in `build, watch, and serve` (determined by the `mode` config variable) and let's you organize your scripts, styles and assets into folders.

 ## Getting Started